ravik-c/WeatherPredictionService/README.md

 ` dotnet run `

 The project launches using the port 5001 by default.
 Below is the usual localhost address https://localhost:5001/weatherforecast

+For any specific date, use eg. https://localhost:5001/weatherforecast/2021/4/5 (For April 5th)

+Note: As noted in the assumption, the endpoint will notify if the date is in the past.